Steelton-Highspire School District

-The Steelton-Highspire School District is a diminutive, urban public school district located in Dauphin County, Pennsylvania.
+The Steelton-Highspire School District is a diminutive, suburban public school district located in Dauphin County, Pennsylvania.
 It encompasses the boroughs of Steelton and Highspire, both industrial suburbs of the City of Harrisburg.
 The district encompasses approximately 2 sqmi and is located on the eastern bank of the Susquehanna River.
-According to 2005 local census data, it served a resident population of 9,417.
-By 2010, the district's population declined to 8,393 people.
+According to the 2020 United States census, it serves a resident population of 9,004.
 The educational attainment levels for the Steelton-Highspire School District population (25 years old and over) were 89% high school graduates and 11% college graduates.

 According to the Pennsylvania Budget and Policy Center, 74.8% of the district's pupils lived at 185% or below the Federal Poverty level as shown by their eligibility for the federal free or reduced price school meal programs in 2012.
 In 2009, Steelton-Highspire School District residents' per capita income was $17,304, while the median family income was $39,956.
 In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445, in 2010.
 In Dauphin County, the median household income was $52,371.
 By 2013, the median household income in the United States rose to $52,100.

-The district operates Steelton-Highspire Elementary School, and one combined middle school with one high school.
+The district operates Steelton-Highspire Elementary School, and one combined middle school, junior high school, and high school.
+Although the school district serves the boroughs of Steelton and Highspire, the Steelton-Highspire School District campus is geographically located in Swatara Township.